 The unaudited pro forma consolidated combined balance sheet combines the historical consolidated balance sheet of Avalon and the historical consolidated balance sheet of Senlang as of March 31, 2021, giving effect to the acquisition as if they had been consummated on March 31, 2021.
-The unaudited pro forma consolidated combined statement of operations and comprehensive loss of the three months ended March 31, 2021 combines the historical consolidated statement of operations and comprehensive loss of Avalon and the historical consolidated statement of operations and comprehensive loss of Senlang, giving effect to the acquisition as if they had been consummated on January 1, 2020, the beginning of the earliest period presented.
-The unaudited pro forma consolidated combined statement of operations and comprehensive loss of Avalon and the historical consolidated statement of operations and comprehensive loss of Avalon and the historical consolidated statement of operations and comprehensive loss of Senlang, giving effect to the acquisition as if they had been consummated on January 1, 2020, the beginning of the earliest period presented.
+The unaudited pro forma consolidated combined statement of operations and comprehensive loss of Avalon and the historical consolidated statement of operations and comprehensive loss of Senlang, giving effect to the acquisition as if they had been consummated on January 1, 2020, the beginning of the earliest period presented.
+The unaudited pro forma consolidated combined statement of operations and comprehensive loss for the year ended December 31, 2020 combines the historical consolidated statement of operations and comprehensive loss of Avalon and the historical consolidated statement of operations and comprehensive loss of Senlang, giving effect to the acquisition as if they had been consummated on January 1, 2020, the beginning of the earliest period presented.
 The historical consolidated financial statements have been adjusted in the unaudited pro forma consolidated combined financial statements to give pro forma effect to events that are: (1) directly attributable to the acquisition; (2) factually supportable; and (3) with respect to the statement of operations, expected to have a continuing impact on Avalon's results following the completion of the acquisition.